tytydraco/yessleep/out/Im_never_going_on_a_cruise_again.md

 That's when I heard it.
 It sounded like a little girl crying. *No no no. Why now?
 Think about this Pete.
 You don't know what this thing is or what it's capable of.
 It could be mimicking a child.
 Yeah, that's it.
 It's just another attempt to draw you out.
 If not, someone else will save her.*

 The crying intensified. *Okay, it couldn't hurt to go check.* I slid back towards the door.
 It began to sound like someone was unsuccessfully trying to keep quiet while crying.
 A whimper.
-Then came a bellowing inhumane wail.
+Then came a bellowing inhuman wail.
 Hearing that froze me in place.

 I kept silent for about thirty seconds.
 The whimpering hadn't ceased.
 Finally, my eye met the peephole.
 There was nothing in sight.
 I could still hear the whimpering.
 What was I going to do?